 Fife Pension Fund complies with CIPFA guidance in terms of accounting for and disclosing transaction costs.
+Details are disclosed in Notes 9 and 9a of the accounts.
+Transaction costs for 2021-22 are reported as £4.341m (2020-21 £2.584m).
 Continued participation in the Cost Transparency Initiative and completion of templates has enhanced disclosure of costs.